thomasjohnkane/snooze/README.md

 - Want a simple on-boarding email drip?
 - How about <b>recurring</b> notifications to go out monthly, weekly, daily?

 The goal is convention over configuration.
-This package largely just provides an opinionated architecture and generators for existing Laravel functionality.
+This package largely just provides an opinionated architecture similar for existing Laravel functionality.
 Hope this makes your life easier like it did mine!

 ### Common use cases
 - Reminder system (1 week before appt, 1 day before, 1 hour before, etc)